Back

 • Insolvencies among subcontractors.

 The City of Busselton assumed control of the project from contractors in December of the previous year.
-An opening date for the facility has not yet been announced.
+The opening date for the facility has not yet been announced.

 Community Impact and Reactions